ALTER TABLE operations permitted for

 DROP COLUMNare not in-place operations for virtual columns.

-InnoDBsupports secondary indexes on generated virtual columns.
-Adding or dropping a secondary index on a generated virtual column is an in-place operation.
-For more information, see Section 18.104.22.168, “Secondary Indexes and Generated Columns”.
+InnoDBsupports secondary indexes on virtual generated columns.
+Adding or dropping a secondary index on a virtual generated column is an in-place operation.
+For more information, see Section 22.214.171.124, “Secondary Indexes and Generated Columns”.

-VIRTUALgenerated column is added to a table or modified, it is not ensured that data being calculated by the generated column expression will not be out of range for the column.
+VIRTUALgenerated column is added to a table or modified, it is not ensured that values being calculated by the generated column expression are not out of range for the column.
 This can lead to inconsistent data being returned and unexpectedly failed statements.
 To permit control over whether validation occurs for such columns,

 WITHOUT VALIDATION(the default if neither clause is specified), an in-place operation is performed (if possible), data integrity is not checked, and the statement finishes more quickly.
 However, later reads from the table might report warnings or errors for the column if values are out of range.